riyachandarana/Empirical-Project-2026/README.md

 # Does AI exposure reward high-skill work?
-Evidence from US labour markets
+### Evidence from US labour markets

 ## Research Question
-To what extent is occupation level AI exposure associated with wages in the US labour market, after accounting for skill differences and what does this imply about whether AI complements or subsitutes labour?
+To what extent is occupation level AI exposure associated with wages in the US labour market, after accounting for skill differences?
+What does this imply about whether AI complements or subsitutes labour?

 ## Overview

 Recent advances in AI are expected to reshape labour markets, but their impacts may differ across occupations depending on task content.
 This project examines whether occupations with higher exposure to AI exhibit different wage levels, employment patters and labour demand.

+The analysis combines an occupation-level AI exposure index with US labour market data from the Bureau of Labor Statistics and education requirements from the National Employment Matrix.
+The empirical approach is cross-sectional and focuses on identifying associations rather than causal effects.

-Using occupation level measures of AI exposure combined with US labour market data with analysis focuses on cross sectional relationships between exposure and economic outcomes.
-Importantly AI exposure reflects the susceptibility of occupational takss to current AI capabilities rather than realised adoption.
+Importantly, AI exposure reflects the susceptibility of occupational tasks to current AI capabilities rather than realised adoption.
+The goal is to assess whether AI is more closely associated with high-skill complementarity or labour substitution.

-The empirical approach is descriptive and associative rathaer than causal but aims to provide evidence on whether Ai is more likely to complement high skill labour or subsitute it.

 ---

 ## Research outcome focus

+- Wages:
-1. Wages - tests whether AI exposure is associated with higher returns to labour consistent with skill biased or task biased technological change
+Tests whether AI exposure is associated with higher returns to labour consistent with skill biased or task biased technological change
+- Employment:
-2. Employment - examines whether AI exposed occupations are relatively larger or smaller providing evidence on potential displacement effects
+Examines whether AI exposed occupations are relatively larger or smaller providing evidence on potential displacement effects
+- Labour demand:
-3. Labour demand - captures whether AI exposed occupations exhibit stronger hiring demand which may indicate complementarity rather than subsitution
+Captures whether AI exposed occupations exhibit stronger hiring demand which may indicate complementarity rather than subsitution

 ## Working Hypothesis

-Occupations with higher AI exposure are expected to exhibit higher wages reflecting a concentration of AI exposed tasks in cognitive and high skill roles. however the relationship with employment and labour demand is ambigious, as AI may both augment productivity and displace routine labour depending on task composition
+Occupations with higher AI exposure are expected to exhibit higher wages reflecting a concentration of AI exposed tasks in cognitive and high skill roles.
+The relationship with employment and labour demand is ambigious, as AI may both augment productivity and displace routine labour depending on task composition

 ## Key Findings